 - Energetic and kitten-like

 - Very intelligent

 Well known for their love of human company, the Maine Coon is most suited to individuals that spend ample amounts of time at home.
 In fact, the more time you are able to spend with this affectionate cat breed, the better!

-For more information on the Maine Coon breed, take a look at this amazing book:
+For more information on the Maine Coon breed, take a look at this amazing Maine Coon book:

 Are Female Maine Coons Friendly?

-Every Maine Coon cat is different, however Maine Coon in general are considered to be a very friendly cat breed.
-The female of the species is no different to the male in this respect, though may appear more reserved and aloof than their male counterpart.
+Every Maine Coon cat is different, however, Maine Coons, in general, are considered to be a very friendly cat breed.
+The female of the species is no different from the male in this respect, though may appear more reserved and aloof than their male counterpart.

 For more information on how friendly the Maine Coon cat is, check out this article.

 Whilst the Maine Coon cat breed is well known for being friendly, and affectionate, this doesn’t necessarily mean that both sexes have identical temperaments.

 For those of you uncertain which Maine Coon gender is more suited to your household, take a look at the table below.
 Discover the key differences between male and female Maine Coon cats.
 I hope this comparison table will help you determine the best fit for you.